uk-gov-mirror/ONSdigital.es-functions/AWSFunctions.md

 bucket_name: The default bucket name to use if no message from previous module - Type: String<br>
 key: The default file name to use if no message from the previous module - Type: String<br>
 incoming_message_group: The name of the message group from previous module - Type: String (example: enrichmentOut <br>
-run_id: Optional, run id to be added as file name prefix - Type: String <br>
+file_prefix: Optional, run id to be added as file name prefix - Type: String <br>

 #### Returns:
 data: The data from s3 - Type: Json<br>